drbergman/tumor-immune-emt-code/README.md

-# Code associated with: Modeling the competing effects of the immune system and EMT on tumor development
+# Modeling the competing effects of the immune system and EMT on tumor development

-This repository contains the code used for model development, simulation, and data analysis associated with the paper: https://doi.org/10.1101/615971
+This repository contains the code used for model development, simulation, and data analysis associated with the paper: https://doi.org/10.1101/615971.

 ## Citation